Freelancing & The Design Business

 Target Underserved Customers

-Disruptors identify consumer pain points incumbents have overlooked or underserved.
+Disruptors identify consumer pain points that incumbents have overlooked or underserved.
 They tailor offerings specifically for these niche segments.

 Leverage New Technologies